 In November 2013, DNREC staff volunteers joined community volunteers, including AmeriCorps, Delaware's Boot Camp Program and residents from a local shelter, to help with an innovative remediation and restoration project at Mirror Lake in Dover.
 Mirror Lake’s health has been in decline for several decades due to contaminants in bottom sediments that accumu-late in fish, stormwater runoff and sedimentation, and invasive plants.
-The project, co-managed by DNREC’s Site Investigation and Restoration Section’s John Cargill and Watershed Assessment and Management Section’s Rick Greene, uses activated carbon – the same technology used in many water filters – to bind contaminants in lake sediments, rendering them unavailable for uptake by biological inhabitants.
+The project, co-managed by DNREC’s Remediation Section (RS); formerly known as the Site Investigation and Remediation Section (SIRS) John Cargill and Watershed Assessment and Management Section’s Rick Greene, uses activated carbon – the same technology used in many water filters – to bind contaminants in lake sediments, rendering them unavailable for uptake by biological inhabitants.
 For more information on the technology and the joint DNREC-University of Maryland, Baltimore County (UMBC) partnership, please visit: Piloting New Technology at Mirror Lake.

 With the addition of a new intertidal wetland that was planted in Spring 2014, the combined remediation and restoration project has helped to improve the natural beauty of the lake, increase the lake’s ecological function, and helped make the fish there safer for human consumption.
 For more information on the new wetland, please visit: "Restoring Mirror Lake" on pages 4-5 of Environmental Protection Matters.
 For more information on the Mirror Lake project and recent results, please visit: Mirror Lake Restoration Presentation.

 YouTube Videos: Restoring Mirror Lake, Mirror Lake Planting and Mirror Lake Update